matteocacciola/sentiment/docs/media-sentiment.md

 Please, login to the [Google Developers Console](https://console.cloud.google.com/apis/dashboard) for more details.

 ### Options
-The `options` has the format `{ scoresEvaluator: ScoresEvaluator, scanPeriodDays: number; scoreThreshold: number; scoresEvaluatorOptions: ScoresEvaluatorOptions }`,
+The `options` has the format `{ scoresEvaluator: ScoresEvaluator; scanPeriodDays: number; scoreThreshold: number; scoresEvaluatorOptions: ScoresEvaluatorOptions }`,
 where:
 - `scoresEvaluator` (default `'afinn'`) identifies the strategy to use for the evaluation of the scores and sentiments of the various collected data with `type ScoresEvaluatorStrategy = 'afinn' | 'google' | 'vader' | 'bayes'` (AFINN; Google Natural